louispaulet/ai_art_ressources/README.md

 The following notebook performs fine-tuning on stable-diffusion:
 `Loulou_version_Vast_ai_dreambooth_runpod_joepenna.ipynb` needs 24go VRAM => Run on Vast.ai

+Use this notebook to perform inference from a GDrive checkpoint:
+`MVP_Inference_from_Dreambooth_finetuned_model.ipynb`

 ### text2image

 The most vanilla version provided is: